Mary Curtis Ratcliff: Artistic career

 Ratcliff's early artistic work focused on sculpture.
 In the 1970s she produced kinetic figures made from hoops and ribbons.
 Many of her works from this time were used in processions and dances by the emergent Goddess movement, and her aerial sculpture Amelia, an homage to Amelia Earhart, hung over the stage at the "Great Goddess Re-emerging" Conference at the University of California, Santa Cruz.
 In the mid-1980s she worked at Industrial Light & Magic, feathering costume heads for the film Howard the Duck.
 Later freestanding sculptures of the early 1990s, such as Josephine, an homage to Josephine Baker, took on abstracted standing goddess forms.
 She later moved on to smaller works, such as a series based on the form of decorated cakes, titled Mixed Messages.

 At the suggestion of artist Helène Aylon, she participated in residency programs at the Virginia Center for the Creative Arts in 1997 and 1999.
 At these she began to transition from working mainly in sculpture to two-dimensional mixed media.
 Over the next 20 years, her artistic technique grew to include layered elements of drawing, collage, image transfer, and photography.
 Beginning in 2016, Ratcliff began combining her focus on nature-based imagery using mixed media techniques with a return to kinetic sculpture, notably in the exhibitions Full Circle, What Goes Around Comes Around, and Circumference.

 Her work is included in the collections of the Oakland Museum of California and the Fine Arts Museums of San Francisco.

 Ratcliff is a member of the National Organization for Arts in Health In 2018, she launched the website Healing Circle Artworks to explore the placement of art in hospitals and public spaces.

 In 2019 she was awarded a Civic Arts Grant by the city of Berkeley.

+In October 2023, her works Koi and Waterborne Tree were featured in the exhibit Couplet Pair Rebus: The Principle of Cause and Effect in Art at the University Museum and Art Gallery, Hong Kong.